Delhi Development Authority: Commercial properties

-DDA undertakes construction, development and maintenance of commercial properties like retail shops in local markets, shopping complexes, office complexes, makeshift industrial set ups, hospitals, community halls, clubs, educational institutions, religious segregation centres etc. These properties are disposed through auctions or tenders.
+DDA undertakes the construction, development and maintenance of commercial properties like retail shops in local markets, shopping complexes, office complexes, makeshift industrial setups, hospitals, community halls, clubs, educational institutions, religious segregation centres etc. These properties are disposed of through auctions or tenders.

 Sports complexes

-Delhi Development Authority (DDA) aims to provide an entire network of sports facilities through sports complexes, play fields, multi-facility gymnasiums and fitness centres, golf courses etc. DDA provides the basic infrastructure facilities, coaching through the top sports persons in India, providing stipends and kits and other facilities to identify and train budding sports talent in Delhi.
+Delhi Development Authority (DDA) aims to provide an entire network of sports facilities through sports complexes, play fields, multi-facility gymnasiums and fitness centres, golf courses etc. DDA provides the basic infrastructure facilities, coaching through the top sportspersons in India, providing stipends and kits and other facilities to identify and train budding sports talent in Delhi.

 Besides this DDA also conducts various talent hunt schemes through its Sports Complexes in Dwarka, Saket, Hari Nagar and other areas, including Yamuna Sports Complex and Siri Fort Sports Complex.
 DDA Dwarka Sports Complex along with DDA Saket Sports Complex plans to host State Level tournaments to provide a platform to professional and amateur sportspeople to showcase their talent.

 A list of all the sports complexes in Delhi is as follows:

-While known for extensive sports activities, the capital city is now set to get another sports injury centre dedicated to providing immediate treatment to sportspersons.
-Lal-Bahadur Shastri hospital, a government-run hospital located at Khichripur in East Delhi has taken up this mantle to safeguard the future of sportspersons.

-"Sports injuries are a common occurrence in the sporting world, but timely treatments can help prevent them from escalating to chronic injuries.
-So, the facility will offer a complete treatment including physiotherapy to ensure a thorough recuperation," suggested Dr. Varun Singh, sports injury specialist, LBS Hospital.